nafizjiwa/JAVASRIPT-Debugging/README.md

   * Warning message you can find from a lab:
                  - Forced reflow is a likely performance bottleneck
                     - A browser has to recalculate the size and location of elements on your page - called a layout.
-                    - Fix by adjusting styles or layouts models like flexbox
+                    - How to Fix: Change styles or layouts models like flexbox [DESIGN PATTERNS]
                  - Long task took
                  - Handler took